Organize and tackle a safari is not like going to the zoo on Sunday afternoon.

 The Ranch is decorated with ornaments, but certainly nothing seems forced or theatrical, is not the work of an art director, but simply remained what it was in the family Ranch before it was opened to the public.
 The service is conducted by a staff that has worked here for decades so that guests can feel truly at home.
 The kitchen is cured by a French chef.
 Dinner could be served by waiters in white gloves at a table with candelabra, Crystal and carved silver trays, but the guest can show up in sneakers and jeans.

-The owner is a passionate environmentalist who is pursuing another passion: the flight.
+Owner Alec Wildenstein Jr , the 34-year-old heir to the family’s artistic fortune and horses, who made his first trip to Ol Jogi when he was 6 months old and took over management after his father died in 2008, he is a passionate environmentalist who pursues another passion: flying (see Ol Jogi Ranch).
 Is a very simple person “in hand”, who likes to share his experiences and see the guests relax and connect with nature.
 His goal is to make self-sufficient the management of conservation programmes in reserve, with the help also of the revenue from Customers which basically do nothing but support this project, so this ambitious work could continue even without him and be a private business model for other conservation projects and community development in the region.

 The reserve is home to a wide range of wildlife including rare and endangered species.
 Is a safe place for hippos, elephants, zebras, Buffalo, impala, Gazelle, wildebeest and hangout of various birds.
 From the veranda of the main house as the dining table, anyone can appreciate the view that offers backyard watering hole and the soil full of rock salt where wild animals are going to lick the salt (salt lick), these places, practically never devoid of wildlife.
 It is rare to see even a rhinoceros without getting up from loungers placed in a shaded area of the garden.
 Better yet, a long tunnel leading to a bunker with a stained glass window located few meters from the action of animals, to which guests can access both day and night.